pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

 *   Can be blank
 *   Free text - no validation possible
-*   Often contains a reference to Table(s) (search for case sensitive "Table ") or clause number(s) (search for case sensitive "Clause ") from ISO 32000-2:2020 (PDF 2.0) or a PDF Association Errata issue link (as GitHub URL) where the Arlington machine-readable definition is defined.
+*   Often contains a reference to Table(s) (search for case-sensitive "Table ") or clause number(s) (search for case-sensitive "Clause ") from ISO 32000-2:2020 (PDF 2.0) or a PDF Association Errata issue link (as GitHub URL) where the Arlington machine-readable definition is defined.
     * For dictionaries, this is normally on the first key on the `Type` or `Subtype` row depending on what is the primary differentiating definition
     * Note that this is **not** where an object is referenced from, but where its key and values are **defined**.
 Sometimes this is within body text prose of ISO 32000-2:2020 (so outside a Table and a Clause reference is used) or as prose within the "Description" cell of some other key in another Table. _Where_ an object is referenced is encoded by the Arlington PDF Model "Link" field - just grep for the case-sensitive TSV file (no extension)!
 *   The spreadsheet [Arlington-vs-ISO32K-Tables.xlsx](Arlington-vs-ISO32K-Tables.xlsx) provides a cross reference from all mentions of "Table" within the Arlington PDF Model against the an index of every Table in ISO 32000-2:2020 as published by ISO.
 Tables that are not mentioned anywhere in Arlington TSV files _may_ indicate poor coverage in the Arlington PDF Model - or that the table is inappropriate for incorporating into the Arlington PDF Model.